Citi Signature Visa - 120,000 Citi Rewards points (60,000 Velocity points / 48,000 Krisflyer miles if transferred)

 Summing up – the Citi Signature Visa

-The Citi Signature Visa remains worth considering for high volumes of points earn outside of Qantas Frequent Flyer on a Visa or MasterCard, however the annual fee is higher than many others on the market, so you’ll need to be using the card a lot to make the the fee worthwhile.
+The Citi Signature Visa remains to be considered for high volumes of points earn outside of Qantas Frequent Flyer on a Visa or MasterCard, however the annual fee is higher than many others on the market, so you’ll need to be using the card a lot to make the the fee worthwhile.

 The flexibility of points transfer to Velocity or KrisFlyer is really useful, as well as the possibility of swapping the card (infrequently) between Qantas or Citi Rewards point earn.